-New Metro Bank Mortgages For Homebuyers with Low Credit Ratings
+New Metro Bank Mortgages For People with Poor Credit Ratings

 Metro Bank has introduced a new range of mortgage loans that could be of interest to homebuyers who, for various reasons, have a less than perfect credit record.
 The London-based company’s announcement will be good news for those previous borrowers who have suffered financial difficulty and property repossession in challenging times.